openSUSE/news-o-o/_posts/2011-07-30-opensuse-weekly-news-186-is-out.markdown

 visually attractive and easy to use experience.
 (...)

-
+â€

 ### Call for participation

+â€œ

         [Social Events at the Desktop Summit](http://dot.kde.org/2011/07/23/social-events-desktop-summit)

 We are pleased to announce the Desktop Summit social events, bringing even more excitement and fun to the Conference program.
 The social events vary from sports to parties, and will take place throughout the week in different locations in Berlin.
-They will provide opportunities for attendees to get together informally while enjoying foods and drinks provided by our sponsors”Intel, Collabora, SUSE, Igalia and corporate partner, c-base. (...)
+They will provide opportunities for attendees to get together informally while enjoying foods and drinks provided by our sponsorsâ€”Intel, Collabora, SUSE, Igalia and corporate partner, c-base. (...)

-
+â€

 ### Reports

+â€œ

         [h-online/Dj Walker-Morgan: SUSE and Microsoft renew the Novell deal](http://www.h-online.com/open/news/item/SUSE-and-Microsoft-renew-the-Novell-deal-1285337.html)